Obesity & Diabetic Eye Disease Risk

 What is Glaucoma?

-Glaucoma is a general word for a group of eye diseases that lead to irreversible damage of the optic nerve, which connects your eye to your brain and can cause total blindness if left untreated.
-Slow vision loss is usually the only symptom and since the condition can’t be cured, it’s important to be aware of your risk factors and see an ophthalmologist regularly.
+Glaucoma is a general term for a group of eye diseases that lead to irreversible damage of the optic nerve, which connects your eye to your brain, and can cause total blindness if left untreated.
+The damage is caused by intraocular pressure when the natural fluid in the eye (aqueous humor) cannot drain properly.
+Gradual vision loss is usually the only symptom, and since the condition can’t be cured, it’s important to be aware of your risk factors and see an ophthalmologist regularly.
 These risk factors can include:

-Primary open-angle glaucoma (POAG) is the most common type of glaucoma in the US, and it affects an estimated 2.7 million people over the age of 40.2 POAG generally has no main symptoms but we do know that high eye pressure plays a major part in the development of the disease.
-Likewise, lowering eye pressure is the only proven treatment to slow its progress.1 Obesity is related type-2 diabetes and increased eye pressure…individuals with type-2 diabetes are at a higher risk of developing POAG and should have a yearly dilated eye exam with their ophthalmologist to detect symptoms.
+Primary open-angle glaucoma (POAG) is the most common type of glaucoma in the US, and it affects an estimated 2.7 million people over the age of 40.² POAG is generally symptom-less in the early stages, but we do know that high eye pressure plays a major part in the development of the disease.
+Likewise, lowering eye pressure is the only proven treatment to slow its progress.³ Obesity is related to type 2 diabetes and increased eye pressure, so individuals with type 2 diabetes are at a higher risk of developing POAG and should have a yearly dilated eye exam with their ophthalmologist to detect symptoms.

-There are two other forms of glaucoma that diabetic patients have a heightened risk of developing.
+There are also two other forms of glaucoma that diabetic patients have a heightened risk of developing.
 Neovascular glaucoma is when new vessels grow abnormally, usually onto the iris and the eye’s drainage system, causing scar tissue to develop.
-Steroid-induced glaucoma is caused by steroid eye drops or injectionswhich can cause increased eye pressure and damage to blood vessels in the retina.
-Luckily steroid-induced glaucoma is reversible without permanent damage if the steroids are stopped quickly enough.
+Steroid-induced glaucoma is caused by steroid eye drops or injections,4 which can cause increased eye pressure and damage to blood vessels in the retina.
+Luckily, steroid-induced glaucoma is reversible without permanent damage if the steroids are stopped quickly enough.

 Early Detection is Critical!